chandranlab/filo_GP-bat_NPC1/README.md

 Code repository for the manuscript *“Decoding the blueprint of filovirus entry through large-scale binding assays and machine learning”* (Lasso et al., manuscript under revision).

 The Niemann-Pick C1 protein (NPC1) serves as an essential entry receptor for filoviruses, with amino acid variations at the virus-receptor interface influencing viral susceptibility and species-specific tropism.
 We reasoned that variation in virus-receptor binding would aid in identifying potential host species.
 To achieve this, we first performed **ELISA binding studies** across **seven filovirus glycoproteins (GPs) and NPC1 orthologs from 81 bat species**.
 Following this, we integrated binding assays with **machine learning to predict GP:NPC1 binding avidity** and reveal genetic factors influencing binding.
-This repository includes the following code to perform the following tasks:
+This repository includes the code to perform the following tasks (see also the manuscript):

 <li>
 Processing of experimental data